18F/handbook/_pages/welcome-to-TTS/classes/meetings-and-meeting-tools.md

 Also, meetings can and should be designed.
 If you're planning a meeting, be sure to state your goal -- what the meeting is and what it isn't -- in an agenda.
 The [#wg-workshops](https://gsa-tts.slack.com/messages/workshops) Slack channel is a good place to ask for help about meeting design.
 You can also use the "Discover" and "Decide" methods from 18F's [Design Methods](https://methods.18f.gov/) as a starting point.

-## <a id="townhalls">OCSIT/18F Townhalls</a>
+## <a id="townhalls">TTS Townhalls</a>

-18F is housed inside of a larger organization called OCSIT (the Offices of Citizen Services and Innovative Technology).
-Because we occasionally work on projects all on our own, OCSIT periodically brings everyone together for quarterly Townhalls.
-These also serve as demo days.
+TTS brings everyone together for monthly Townhalls.
 You'll hear well in advance about any upcoming townhalls, which should give you ample time to plan (and rearrange your schedule, if necessary).
-Conversations during demos takes place in the Slack channel [#townhall](https://gsa-tts.slack.com/messages/townhall).
+Conversations during Townhall meetings take place in the Slack channel [#townhall](https://gsa-tts.slack.com/messages/townhall).

 ## <a id="location-specific">Location-specific meetings</a>

-Individual offices also have rituals that you might want to take part in.
-If you're in San Francisco, for example, there's a weekly Potluck on Thursdays, and guests are always welcome to join.
-The potluck serves as an informal huddle with the entire SF team, and it's a great opportunity for guests to meet the team and learn more about 18F.
-Along similar lines, the D.C. office has the [#dc-lunch-club](https://gsa-tts.slack.com/messages/dc-lunch-club/), which is a nice group/meeting for people who are so busy they often forget to eat (!).
+Individual offices have rituals that you might want to take part in.
 See the [office guides](/offices) for more information.

 ## <a id="working-group">Working-group meetings</a>

-[Working groups](/working-groups-and-guilds-101) shape the culture, frameworks, and work style across 18F.
+[Working groups](/working-groups-and-guilds-101) shape the culture, frameworks, and work style across TTS.
 They often meet weekly.
 If you're interested in a working group's focus, you should join the group and attend meetings.
 And you don't have to become a permanent member of a working group to attend the occasional meeting.
 For example, newcomers occasionally join the onboarding working group's meetings (even if they don't want to take part in the working group itself) to voice their concerns about the onboarding process.

-## <a id="management">Management (18F) meetings</a>

-Management holds weekly open meetings to share informal updates and hear your concerns.
-These meetings will appear on your calendar as "Coffee with Aaron."

-## <a id="all-hands">All hands</a>
+## <a id="all-hands">18F All Hands</a>

-Our weekly all-hands meeting includes everyone across 18F, and it's how the team disseminates news, updates, and congratulations.
+18F's weekly all-hands meeting includes everyone across 18F, and it's how the team disseminates news, updates, and congratulations.
 It takes place on Tuesdays at 12:30 EST. You aren't required to attend the all hands, but you are strongly encouraged to -- it's where big announcements are made, and attending is a great way to put names to faces.
 The agenda is posted beforehand in #news, and you can add to it by contacting [Qituwra Anderson](https://gsa-tts.slack.com/messages/@qituwra/).
 Qituwra also takes and posts notes from the all-hands meeting.

+## <a id="opp-all-hands">OPP All Hands</a>

+OPP All Hands are a monthly, 1.5 hour opportunity for OPPers to hear updates from leadership, share kudos, welcome new teammates, learn about new initiatives within the team and across the division, and hear news and updates from existing programs.
+They typically take place on the third Tuesday of the month at 1 pm EST.

-## <a id="standups">Standups</a>
+## <a id="standups">Project Standups</a>

 Standups are required, unless you hear otherwise.
-Please don't miss standups; their value comes partly from information sharing, but also derives from 18F being represented in discussions and the decision-making process and feeling ownership over the problem being solved.
+Please don't miss standups; their value comes partly from information sharing, but also derives from TTS being represented in discussions and the decision-making process and feeling ownership over the problem being solved.

 Standups are a ritual for shared storytelling.
 Standups _usually_ occur in Slack and may take this form: